martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-CUBIC MAY implement an algorithm to detect spurious retransmissions,
-such as Forward RTO-Recovery {{!RFC5682}}.
-Experimental alternatives
-include DSACK {{?RFC3708}} and Eifel {{?RFC3522}}.
-Once a spurious
+Once the previously declared packet loss is confirmed to be spurious,
-congestion event is detected, CUBIC SHOULD restore the original values
+CUBIC MAY restore the original values of the above-mentioned variables
-of above-mentioned variables as follows if the current *cwnd* is lower
+as follows if the current *cwnd* is lower than *prior_cwnd*.
-than *prior_cwnd*.
 Restoring the original values ensures that CUBIC's
 performance is similar to what it would be without spurious losses.

 ~~~ math